yskoverride/Bit/README.md

 ###FileStorage

 Bit helps us to deal with files operations easily with LocalFileHandler class.
-We can also use third party packages like flysystem, but the adapter class must implement FileHandlerInterface.
+You can also use third party packages like flysystem, but the adapter class must implement FileHandlerInterface.
 Unlike other classes it does not use Static methods.